-In fact, these two types of Phrases are literally referred to as "Questions" and "Answers"!
-[Or if we want to get really fancy, they are "Antecedent" and "Consequent Phrases".]
+In fact, these two types of Phrases are sometimes referred to as "Questions" and "Answers"!

-The Note that will most likely give us that sense of resolution is the Tonic, so many musical pieces have a tendency to both begin and end on this Note after exploring a series of Phrases.
+The Note that will most likely give us that sense of resolution is the Tonic.
+Many musical pieces have a tendency to both begin and end on this Note after exploring a series of Phrases.
 We have come home once more...

 We now have the basics of Melody writing!
 This understanding will act as a foundation for doing other fun things with Scales as we continue.